lindaktong/lindaktong/README.md

 - ⚡ Fun fact: ...
 -->

-💻  I'm an undergrad at Stanford studying Computer Science.
-I'm interested in leveraging technology for social impact, especially in the fields of AI ethics, civic tech, and education.
+💻  I'm an undergrad at Stanford studying Computer Science and Classics.
+I'm interested in building products that leverage technology for social impact.
+Previously, I have worked with startups in early stage venture capital (prev investing @ Pear VC and Foothill Ventures, fellow @ 8VC and Floodgate) & did freelance product work at Knewton and Amplify.

 👩🏻‍  I'm passionate about increasing the pipeline of women entering STEM.
-This past year, I taught coding to middle school girls at Jay Pritzker Academy in Cambodia, helped organize Techtogther 2020, Boston's largest all-female hackathon, and served as a student ambassador for Harvard's WeCode (Women Engineers Code) Conference.
+I taught coding to middle school girls at Jay Pritzker Academy in Cambodia, helped organize Techtogther 2020, Boston's largest all-female hackathon, and served as a student ambassador for Harvard's WeCode (Women Engineers Code) Conference.

 🌎  Find me around the web
 - Tweeting about AI, tech, and how they affect humans @lktong_